 The aim of the Gene Therapy Office is to streamline the licensing and permit granting procedures for clinical gene therapy studies in The Netherlands and to provide more insight into the procedures for investigators.

 The Gene Therapy Office is primarily a service for professionals conducting clinical gene therapy research involving human subjects.
 Patients and interested public who want more information about gene therapy and/or participation in clinical trials can contact the Netherlands Society for Gene and Cell Therapy (NVGCT) or the CCMO, where information regarding gene therapy and clinical trials can be found.

-Although there are currently various definitions of gene therapy, the Gene Therapy Office understands it to mean the following: 'Clinical research in humans either involving activities with genetically modified organisms (GMOGenetically Modified Organism ), or whereby genetically modified cells can be created in the human body, or whereby changes are made to the genetic material of human cells.'
+Although there are currently various definitions of gene therapy, the Gene Therapy Office understands it to mean the following: 'Clinical research in humans either involving activities with genetically modified organisms (GMO Genetically Modified Organism (Genetically Modified Organism )), or whereby genetically modified cells can be created in the human body, or whereby changes are made to the genetic material of human cells.'